iDoc1/Music-Genre-Neural-Network/README.md

 model in a real-world setting.

 You'll notice that there are three main project directories, as described below:
-* model_development: contains all the scripts I used to prepare the data, build, and train the model.
+* model_development: contains all the scripts I used to prepare the data, build, and train the model
 * music_genre_classifier_ui: contains the code used to build the React UI
 * music_genre_classifier_server: contains the code used to build the Flask server